 The ForgeRock Development Process is built on agile practices and adheres to the ForgeRock Development Principles.
-This process is used for all community projects in the ForgeRock I3 Open Platform.
+This process is used for all community projects in the ForgeRock Open Identity Stack.

 Any questions, comments or feedback to the Community Manager, can be emailed to email@example.com

 There are a few guiding principles for general development process.

 This means that if there are significant changes that will affect multiple files or areas of the product, they should be developed in isolation (discrete branch) until you are comfortable that they will not break the build.
 Once they are complete, they can then be merged into the trunk.

 The One pagers give everyone a chance to see what you are working on, and to be involved in the design process

 Keep people informed of things that have impact

 Any API level changes should be brought to the band.

 The products use many libraries, and implement many useful utility methods.
 Re-use them.